How To Photograph City Lights

 The shape of those colors is controlled by the shape formed by the aperture blades within the lens after the camera’s shutter release is tripped.

 The shape of the blur evident in the above photo was achieved with my old Canon 85 mm f/1.2 L series lens at a working aperture of f/5.6.

 If I’d made the image at the substantially wider aperture of f/1.2 the shape of the out of focus highlights would have been rounder.

 While the image includes enough visual clues to tell us that we're looking at a de-focused view of the city skyline at night, hopefully the photo may also suggest when and why such a scene might appear the way it does.

 And I don't just mean the technique used to make the photo.
 I refer here to the kind of blurred vision one might expect to experience when disoriented by whatever means, fair or foul.

-I hope you enjoy the photograph and that it motivates you to try working with a subject, technique, style or approach that's a little bit out of the ordinary every now and again.
-You just never know where such experimentation might lead you.
-Just think of the possibilities.
+I hope you enjoy the photograph and that it motivates you, every now and again, to try working with a subject, technique, style or approach that's a little bit out of the ordinary.